El Paso, Texas: Annual cultural events and festivals

-El Paso Sun City Pride

 The El Paso Sun City Pride is the largest annual LGBT event in the region, attracting thousands every June.
 The event was established in 2007.

 Music festivals

-El Paso Downtown Street Festival

 The annual El Paso Downtown Street Festival is held during the last weekend of June in downtown El Paso near the El Paso Convention Center.
 It is the oldest musical festival in the city and brings local, regional, and nationally known acts.

-Neon Desert Music Festival

 The annual Neon Desert Music Festival is a two-day event usually held on the last Saturday and Sunday of May on five stages in downtown El Paso, stretching from San Jacinto Plaza to Cleveland Square.
 The festival brings over 30 acts from the worlds of indie rock, Latin, and electronic dance music.

-Music Under the Stars

 The outdoor concert series, started in 1983, is held annually at the Chamizal National Memorial and draws over 60,000 attendees.
 It features local and international performers with wide-ranging musical genres: Classical, Country, Tejano, rock and others.
 The evening concerts are showcased every Sunday afternoon and start in early June and end in the middle of August.

-Sun City Music Festival

 The only El Paso musical festival not held downtown, instead it is held at Ascarate Park.
 The Sun City Music Festival is a two-day event dubbed as the largest electronic dance music festival in Texas.

-Texas Showdown Festival

 The Texas Showdown Festival is an annual event celebrating musicians and tattoo artists under one roof.
 Dubbed as the world's largest tattoo and musical festival, the event is held usually the last weekend of July at the El Paso County Coliseum.

+Comedy festivals

+The ChucoTown Comedy Festival is the first comedy festival established in the El Paso region, bringing together comedy enthusiasts to celebrate in downtown El Paso.
+Launched in 2024, the festival showcases a diverse lineup of local comedians and headlining acts from across the country.
+Founded by ChucoTown Comedy, the festival is the culmination of a year-round production of comedy shows, building anticipation and support within the local and regional comedy community.

 Performing arts

-Viva!
-El Paso

 The outdoor musical extravaganza Viva!
 El Paso is performed in the McKelligon Canyon Amphitheatre.
 It is locally produced and chronicles the 400-year history and cultural evolution of the El Paso region.
 The show is performed each Friday and Saturday night in June, July, and August.
 It has entertained local residents and out-of-town visitors for over 35 years.

-El Paso Symphony Orchestra

 The El Paso Symphony was established in the 1930s, and is the oldest performing-arts organization in El Paso and the longest continuously running symphony orchestra in Texas.
 It has received both national and international recognition as a result of its very successful tours of Germany in 1996 and Turkey in 2000, and continues to represent the El Paso region with pride and distinction.

 The El Paso Symphony Orchestra Association season is anchored by 12 classical concerts.
 Special events serve as outreach toward new audiences.